beckpull/book-search/README.md

 ### Technologies Used:

-- **Frontend**: React.js, Apollo Client/GraphQL,
+- **Frontend**: React.js, Apollo Client, GraphQL
-- **Backend**: MongoDB, Mongoose, Apollo Server/GraphQL,
+- **Backend**: MongoDB, Mongoose, Apollo Server, GraphQL, Node.js, Express
+- **Authentication**: JWT tokens, jwt-decode, custom authentication middleware
 - **Deployment**: Render

 ### Goals:

-The primary goal of the React book-search project is to create a professional and visually appealing platform to showcase my work and skills to potential employers, clients, and collaborators.
-It aims to demonstrate my proficiency in web development while providing an interactive and informative experience for visitors.
+The primary goal of this project was to create a professional and visually appealing platform that demonstrates my proficiency in modern web development.
+By leveraging Apollo Client and Server, GraphQL, MongoDB, and JWT authentication, I ensured that the application is both scalable and efficient.
+This project serves as a testament to my ability to convert a standard Express application into a sophisticated, modern web application with enhanced functionality and user experience.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>